ledgersmb/LedgerSMB/README.md

 ## Project contributors

-Source code contributors can be found in the project's `Git` commit history as well as in the CONTRIBUTORS file in the repository root.
+Source code contributors can be found in the project's `git` commit history as well as in the CONTRIBUTORS file in the repository root.

-Translation contributions can be found in the project's `Git` commit history as well as in the `Transifex` project Timeline.
+Translation contributions can be found in the project's `git` commit history as well as in the `Transifex` project Timeline.